Viable Paradise Instructors

 Sherwood Smith

-Patrick Nielsen Hayden, Editor-in-Chief / Associate Publisher, Tor Books
+Patrick Nielsen Hayden, Editor-at-Large / VP, Tor Books

 Patrick Nielsen Hayden